justinhtn/sagemaker-sentiment-analysis/README.md

 The notebook provided in this repository are intended to be executed using Amazon's SageMaker platform.
 But if you're looking just to play with the web app, see instructions below.

-## Steps to play with web app
+---
+ ## Update (6/24/20):

- #### Update (6/24/20): As a cost saving measure, the Sagmaker endpoing was deleted - and as a result the live prediction is currently is non functional.
+As a cost saving measure, the Sagmaker endpoing was deleted - and as a result live prediction is currently is non functional.

+ ## ~~Steps to play with web app~~

 1. Head over to [Sentiment app](https://justinhtn.github.io/sagemaker-sentiment-analysis/) (running on github pages)